willis-richard/emergent_llm/README.md

 # Social Dilemma Experiments

-A benchmark for assessing LLM behavior in social dilemma games, investigating whether large language models exhibit differential capabilities with aggressive vs. cooperative strategies.
+A benchmark for assessing LLM behaviour in multi-player social dilemma games, investigating whether large language models exhibit differential capabilities with exploitative vs collective strategies.

+This repository is under active development, and aims to extend the paper ["Will Systems of LLM Agents Lead to Cooperation: An Investigation into a Social Dilemma"](https://ifaamas.csc.liv.ac.uk/Proceedings/aamas2025/pdfs/p2786.pdf) from my earlier repo [evo_llm](github.com/willis-richard/evo_llm). to multi-player games.

 ## Overview

-This project investigates the emergent behavior of LLM-driven autonomous agents in social dilemmas.
+This project investigates the emergent behaviour of LLM-driven autonomous agents in multi-agent social dilemmas.
 The key research question is whether LLMs are more successful with exploitative strategies compared to collective, cooperative approaches, and what this means for potential negative social outcomes.

 ### Key Features